CHRI-Lab/ROSAnnotator/README.md

 6. **Sample Data**

-   We provided a sample ROSBag and a sample codebook in the folder "data-samples".
-The codebook needs to be in JSON format and put in the datas/booklist folder.
-Please put the .bag file in the datas/rosbag-data folder.
+   We provided a sample ROSBag and a sample codebook in the folder `/data-samples`.
+The codebook needs to be in JSON format and put in the `/datas/booklist` folder.
+Please put the .bag file in the `/datas/rosbag-data` folder.

 7. **Customised Data**